 The monk then tries to integrate this depersonalised state of mind back into his daily consciousness.
 He examines his experience from the perspective of the Three Characteristics.
 He constantly guards his mind against unproductive thoughts and behaviour and tries to purge his remaining attachments.
 When he has perfected this task, he is said to be enlightened.
 After that, his only role is to serve as an inspiration to others.

 The Buddha said Nirvana could be achieved within ‘seven days, seven months or seven years’ of dedicated practice, and thousands were said to have awakened in his lifetime.
 Nowadays Nirvana tends to be mythologised as an impossibly remote ideal, but the Buddha seems to be describing a state that really is achievable.
-Its most obvious characteristic is that it is a clear-minded, vigilant state of complete detachment.
+Its most obvious characteristic is that it is a clear-minded, vigilant state of complete emotional detachment.

 Nor are Buddha’s guidelines hard to follow.
 They are quite logical and we can see how they would work.
 They requires no divine intervention or spiritual guides or a sojourn in Asia.
 Many solitary people are already halfway towards the kind of life required.
 With a little preparation, anyone could become a virtual monk or nun for a year or two if they wished.